efarraro/krumit/_items/PirateLockbox.md

 ---
 name: Pirate Lockbox
 description: Use to draft a random item
-flavor: It's where pirates keep their honor
+flavor: Pirates are distrustful types.
+The real key to a pirate's lockbox is touching their heartie.
 cost: 2
 image: /images/PirateLockbox.png
 durability: 1